Skip to content

 src/invoices.ts

-import { defineTable, defineBucket, unsafeAs } from "effortless-aws";
+import { defineTable, defineBucket } from "effortless-aws";

 type Invoice = { tag: string; key: string; size: number; uploadedAt: string };

-export const invoiceRecords = defineTable({
+export const invoiceRecords = defineTable<Invoice>().build();

-export const invoices = defineBucket({
+export const invoices = defineBucket({ prefix: "invoices/" })

-deps: () => ({ invoiceRecords }),
+.deps(() => ({ invoiceRecords }))

-onObjectCreated: async ({ event, deps }) => {
+.onObjectCreated(async ({ event, invoiceRecords }) => {

-await deps.invoiceRecords.put({
+await invoiceRecords.put({

 pk: "INVOICE",